Charla Doherty

-Charla Doherty (August 6, 1946 – May 29, 1988) was an American film and television actress who appeared on the first season of the long-running soap opera Days of Our Lives.
+Charla Sue Doherty (August 6, 1946 – May 29, 1988) was an American film and television actress who appeared on the first season of the long-running soap opera Days of Our Lives.

 Early years

 Charla Sue Doherty was born in Cleveland, Ohio, the daughter of Charles Squires Doherty and Genevieve Recher Doherty.
 Seven months before her birth, Doherty's father won second prize in a contest seeking answers to the question "Why I hate Jack Benny...".
 The contest, sponsored by Benny's radio program, awarded $1500 to Charles Doherty, then a law student at Case Western Reserve University.
 The money was used to pay for costs associated with her birth.
 Much later, it provided a unique publicity angle for her appearance on The Jack Benny Program.

 Her father moved the family in January 1948 to his home state of Nevada, where he practiced law in Reno.
 The family then relocated to her mother's hometown of Dayton, where Doherty attended Belmont Elementary School and started dance lessons.
 When she was nine, her family moved to Palos Verdes Estates, California, where she continued to study dance.
 Soon after the move to California, her parents took her to Del Mar Racetrack, where she found herself sitting next to Betty Grable.
 Doherty later said this was her favorite memory and the first time she wanted to become an actress herself.

-Doherty entered Hollywood Professional School (HPS) as a sophomore during the 1960-1961 academic calendar.
+Doherty entered Hollywood Professional School (HPS) as a sophomore during the 1960–1961 academic calendar.
 By her senior year (1962-1963) she was class treasurer and took afternoon courses at UCLA in world history and psychology through a cooperative program the two institutions had for high achieving HPS students.
 She graduated from HPS during June 1963.
 She later enrolled at UCLA and worked towards a Bachelors of Arts degree in History as her acting schedule allowed.